MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create-app.md

 ## Create additional policies to allow users to request access

 If users who don't already have access allowed to request to be assigned to the application, then you can also configure an entitlement management access package assignment policy to allow users to request an access package.
 You can [add additional policies to an access package](entitlement-management-access-package-request-policy.md#choose-between-one-or-multiple-policies), and in each policy specify which users can request and who must approve.
+If you wish to only have users assigned access automatically or by an administrator, then continue at the next section.

 For more examples, see [Create an assignment policy through PowerShell](entitlement-management-access-package-request-policy.md#create-an-access-package-assignment-policy-through-powershell), [accessPackageAssignmentPolicy](/graph/api/resources/accesspackageassignmentpolicy) and [Create an assignmentPolicy](/graph/api/entitlementmanagement-post-assignmentpolicies?tabs=http&view=graph-rest-1.0&preserve-view=true).